ngs-docs/angus/jetstream/boot.md

 ## Name it something simple

 Change the name after what we're doing - "Day1_workshop_tutorial", for example, but it doesn't matter.
 Pull down the drop-down menu under 'Project' to select your name.
 Then make sure the appropriate Resources are selected.
 You probably won't have to change these.
 The 'Allocation Source' will already be selected.
 (This is our XSEDE allocation grant ID.)
 The 'm1.medium' instance size will already be chosen.
 This is the minimum instance size.
-A larger instance can be selected, dependning on what we will be doing.
-But a smaller size cannot be chosen.
+A larger instance can be selected, depending on what we will be doing.
 The 'Provider' will be randomly chosen as either 'Jetstream - Indiana University' or 'Jetstream - TACC'.

 [![foo](images/Launch_Instance.thumb.png)](images/Launch_Instance.png)